langware-labs/Welcome/onboarding.md

 ## Task 2: Code to Count Langware's Tokens

-As part of your integration, you are tasked with developing a script that counts all of Langware's tokens.
-Our data is dispersed across a variety of platforms, including GitHub, Jira, Miro, Notion, and Slack, among others.
-Your script should be capable of navigating these platforms to perform an accurate count.
-It's crucial to save this code as it will be a valuable tool for future tasks and analyses.
+As part of your integration, you are tasked with developing a script that counts all of Langware's code tokens.
+You should get both our backend code and frontend code, seprately.
+Frontent is in /ui, backend is all the rest.

 ## Task 3: Automate Source Code Documentation